Answers to the most commonly asked questions about full-time and part-time police academies.

 - Payment is made in the form of a department or bank certified check made payable to "Municipal Police Training Committee".

 - When enrolled in an authorized full-time police academy, payments are made directly to the authorized police academy.
 Consult with the authorized full-time police academy for the cost of tuition.

 Part-time (reserve/intermittent) police academy tuition is determined by individual police training organizations authorized by the Municipal Police Training Committee to train reserve/intermittent police officers.
 Academy tuition is found on the police training organization's registration page.

 Does tuition include the required MPTC Standard Equipment?

 Full-time Police Academies

 No. Tuition does not include the equipment and gear required to attend a full-time police academy.
-Here is the MPTC Standard Equipment List required by all student officers attending MPTC or MPTC-authorized police academies.
+The MPTC maintains a Standard Equipment List required by all student officers attending MPTC or MPTC-authorized police academies.

 Part-time Police Academies